 "Prepare for light speed.
 Just a little more space."
 She pushed Anakin aside, and moved the ship past more blaster fire, then with a "Hope I'm right..." she pulled the throttle back.

-The control panel let out a series of beeps, and Padmé said, “Looks like there’s autopilot programmed to lock us onto a course that’s just engaged.
-This ship is officially out of my hands.”
+The control panel let out a series of beeps, and Padme said, "Looks like there's an autopilot programmed to lock us onto a course that's just engaged.
+This ship is officially out of my hands."
 She breathed out hard, her head fell back across the top of her seat, and a single tear fell down her cheek.

 "I'm sorry about Sara Tor'nuit," Anakin offered.
 "You were friends with her, weren’t you?"

-“It not just her.
+"It not just her.
 So many of those ships must have been blown apart, and so many others killed besides that.
 I hope Master Yaddle makes it.
-Poor Oné.
-To be chosen as early as she was, and to lose a Master at precisely her age...I’ve heard it’s terrible.”
+Poor One.
+To be chosen as early as she was, and to lose a Master at precisely her age...I've heard it's terrible."

-“Are you friends with her too?”
+"Are you friends with her, too?"

 "Not really, but I do know her a little bit.
 Her family was from Naboo, or at least her mother was; I think who her father was is a bit more complicated, but she was in the creche when she was a week old.
 She got curious about her homeworld once, and asked me about it."